Multi-Agent Support

 Multi-Worktree Coordination

-Multiple agents can operate across git worktrees while sharing a single daemon and message store.
+Multiple agents can work across git worktrees while sharing a single daemon and message store.

 How It Works